Your Safe Visit in Kleinwalsertal

 - Vaccination certificate

-- Vaccinations where only one vaccination is planned: Valid from the 22nd day after the vaccination for 9 months as proof
+- Vaccinations where only one vaccination is planned are valid from the 22nd day after the vaccination for 9 months

 Self-test with digital registration